Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Calm, gentle, alert

-The Great Danoodle is a mixture of the Great Dane and a Poodle, making for a large dog that can exceed 100 pounds in weight and 30 inches in height.
-They can be nervous if not properly socialized, so early socialization is key.
-They make great guard dogs and are generally quite gentle, even with children.
-Their typically calm nature and low to moderate exercise needs makes them a good pick for lower activity homes.
-They do have much shorter life expectancies than most Poodle mixes.
+The Great Danoodle is a mixture of the Great Dane and a Poodle, making for a large dog exceeding 100 pounds and 30 inches tall.
+They can be nervous if not properly socialized, so early socialization is critical.
+They make excellent guard dogs and are generally gentle, even with children.
+Their typically calm nature and low to moderate exercise needs make them a good pick for lower-activity homes.
+They have much shorter life expectancies than most Poodle mixes.

 39. Doxiepoo (Dachshund x Poodle)